 For most emerging industries it is important to invest in marketing early on, as in most cases the emerging product or service is largely unknown.
-Through savvy marketing, you can break through the fog of ignorance and start reaching people who are interested in your product.
+Through savvy marketing based on an actionable marketing strategy, you can break through the fog of ignorance and start reaching people who are interested in your product.
 Besides dealing with a sceptical market, expect to work through tight-regulations as well as challenges specific to your industry.

 When people are confronted by something new, their instinctive reaction is fear or caution.
 This results in sceptical consumers who are willing to wait for more information.
 This is the first thing you need to tackle as an emerging industry.
 When dealing with emerging industries, showcasing the similarities between existing brands and your own can be helpful to lend your brand a sense of familiarity.
 Basically, you want to show how your brand isn’t completely foreign.
 Make your product tangible.
 Visual content can be a great way to convey a complex idea into a corporeal form.

 If you’re selling CBD products, for instance, it’s important to provide information about what your products are and how to use them.
 It’s better to over-communicate rather than under-communicate.
-Survey consumers about what they find confusing about your product.
-Create content around those topics.
+Survey consumers about what they find confusing about your product and create effective content around those topics.

 Given the nature of emerging industries, not all countries are equipped with legal legislation to handle your industry.
 It is important to base your operations in a country that not only allows it but one that encourages it.
 As an emerging industry, any help you manage to find early on will prove invaluable to your initial start.
 Regulations might still be in a grey area, being proactive can help ensure that you remain on the right side of the law and avoid any unnecessary hassle.
 Deal with potential risks before they occur.